jandrewrogers/AquaHash/README.md

 ## Current Status

 **2019-03-06** Initial v1.0 release of the algorithm source code.
 Includes both incremental and non-incremental implementations, as well as reference implementations of the underlying large key and small key component algorithms.
 Test vectors and an implementation verification method are included.

+**2019-08-11** Refactor aquahash.h, fix all compilation errors for GNU gcc, create benchmarks and unit tests, add aquahash command, and add interface classes for STL.